 Understanding how to connect Veterans with VA services and programs can help direct them to the best care.

-- Our fact sheet PTSD Treatment Programs in the U.S. Department of Veterans Affairs reviews program options for care within the VA.
+- The PTSD Treatment Programs in the U.S. Department of Veterans Affairs page reviews program options for care within the VA.

-- This fact sheet for Veterans contains contact information for those seeking services within VA: Get Help with VA PTSD Care, Benefits, or Claims
+- This page for Veterans contains contact information for those seeking services within VA: Get Help with VA PTSD Care, Benefits, or Claims.

-- We offer providers specific steps for trauma screening and referral to VA services in our fact sheet PTSD Screening and Referral: For Health Care Providers.
+- We offer providers specific steps for trauma screening and referral to VA services on PTSD Screening and Referral: For Health Care Providers.